 When the road looks this deserted for hours on end, the idea of being stuck on the side of the road sounds rather unpleasant

-Rent a 4WD Vehicle
+7. Rent A 4WD Vehicle

 Embarking on a Western Australia road trip is one of the best ways to explore this remote region of Australia.
 You aren’t going to find many other alternatives in Western Australia.
-Whether you plan on traveling in a car or a campervan, make sure you are comfortable driving on the left side of the road and be sure to invest in a 4WD vehicle.
+Whether you plan on travelling in a car or a campervan, make sure you are comfortable driving on the left side of the road and be sure to invest in a 4WD vehicle.

 Car rentals in Western Australia aren’t cheap.
 Even for a non-4WD car without any of the bells and whistles, you could still be looking at a minimum of AUD 70 per day.